Cha-K28/First-Milestone-Project/README.md

 Deployment:

+Deploying the website was quite simple as I used Github Pages.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).